∗ ∗ ∗

 Of course, it’s not like darker-shade band-aids can magically solve all the challenges that people of color face at most workplaces.
 But it does start with the little things, like being pleasantly surprised next time you go to treat a paper cut.
 This is one of many, many small ways we can signal to teammates with darker skin that we’re thinking about the small ways they are not served by mainstream products.
 Maybe, just maybe, a first aid kit can bring the briefest sense of relief, of feeling seen, of being reminded, “someone thought of me.
 Because I belong here.”

-Similarly, feminine products in the bathrooms have become a common signal for women.
+Similarly, for women job seekers in tech, feminine products in the bathrooms have become a common signal abou the potential inclusivity of that particular workplace.
 If a relatively small team has thoughtfully stocked the same way you would with any employee supply closet or snack bar, it’s an indicator (of many possibilities) for startup maybe being more intentional about supporting women.

-This isn’t to say we just need to order band-aids and tampons and be done with it – that’s well, putting the band-aid on the problem! 😝 Instead, it’s about building the muscle of mindfulness about being inclusive in things that have a small but disparate impact.
-It’s also about reminding people from the majority groups, who may realize, “Oh, I would have never thought of that.”
+This isn’t to say we just need to order band-aids and tampons and be done with it – that’s well, putting the band-aid on the problem!
+Instead, it’s about building the muscle of mindfulness about being inclusive in things that have a small but disparate impact.
+It's easy to underestimate the power of small, human touches on a workplace.
+And this also reaches the majority groups, who may realize, “Oh, I would have never thought of that.”

 As I frequently remind folks in my advising/consulting conversations, D&I is less “checklist” and more “mindset,” one that’s about committing to continual progress.
 I promise you, The Rogue One, it’s not like if you haven’t done the popular XYZ D&I Initiative yet, you’re automatically failing.
-Instead, the most effective D&I work comes from authenticity, from focusing on the unique needs of your team and its people.
+Instead, the most effective D&I work comes from authenticity, from focusing on the needs of your team and its people, while keeping intersectionality in mind.

 Maybe band-aids and tampons don’t sound very exciting.
 A lot of D&I work really isn’t.
 That's ok, because we all need time to develop confidence, instead of reacting to only fears or "should"s.